Sprinter (British Rail): Class 155 Super Sprinter

 Early on, it was recognised that the Class 150 would be unsatisfactory in some criteria for more-upmarket services, but that a derivative of the type would likely better handle these services.
 Thus, such DMUs were built by British Leyland at Workington (using a body construction technology derived from the Leyland National bus) between 1987 and 1988.
 They have a top speed of 75 mph.
-Changes from the Class 150 include was the discarding of openable windows in favour of fully-sealed units, while the external doors were relocated into vestibules located at either ends of each coach to reduce internal noise levels.
-Furthermore, the coaches were stretched to provide more internal volume and thus enabling the somewhat cramped two-by-three seating arrangement of the Class 150 to be substituted with a more roomy two-by-two counterpart.
+Changes from the Class 150 included discarding openable windows in favour of fully-sealed units, while the external doors were relocated into vestibules at the end of each coach to reduce internal noise levels.
+Furthermore, the coaches were stretched to provide more internal volume, substituting the two-by-three seating arrangement of the Class 150 with a more roomy two-by-two counterpart.
 These changes could be implemented without impacting much of the benefits of adopting the existing design, although did result in an increased weight and thus a decreased power-to-weight ratio.
 Of the original 42 units built, only 7 remain, due to the majority having been converted into the Class 153.